kabermedhasni/PI-php/README.md

 The database includes these main tables:

-- `users`: User accounts and authentication
+- `users`: User accounts with email, password (hashed), and role (admin, professor, student)
 - `years`: Academic years
 - `groups`: Student groups within each year
 - `subjects`: Academic subjects
-- `professors`: Professor information
-- `timetables`: Timetable entries with published/draft status
+- `timetables`: Timetable entries with fields for:

-## Notes About Reorganization

-The application previously had a flat structure with files in the root directory.
-It has been reorganized into a more maintainable directory structure with proper separation of concerns.
-An .htaccess file has been added to maintain compatibility with any direct links to old file locations.
+  - year_id and group_id
+  - day and time_slot
+  - subject_id and professor_id
+  - room
+  - is_published status
+  - is_canceled and is_reschedule flags for class status

 ## Features